microsoft/bond/doc/src/bond_cs.md

 The `OutputBuffer` class implements the `IOutputStream` interface on top of a memory buffer.
 It comes in two variants.
 [`Bond.IO.Safe.OutputBuffer`](https://github.com/microsoft/bond/blob/master/cs/src/core/io/safe/OutputBuffer.cs)
-uses only safe managed code and is included in the `Bond.dll` assembly which is a Portable Class Library.
+uses only safe managed code and is included in the `Bond.dll` assembly.
 [`Bond.IO.Unsafe.OutputBuffer`](https://github.com/microsoft/bond/blob/master/cs/src/io/unsafe/OutputBuffer.cs)
 uses unsafe code to optimize for performance.
-It is included in the `Bond.IO.dll` assembly, which requires a full .NET runtime.
+It is included in the `Bond.IO.dll` assembly.
 Both implementations have identical class names and APIs; the only difference is the namespace in which they are defined.

 ```csharp
 // Create an output buffer with initial size of 16KB